Information and resources for community organizations.

 Organizational actions during a heat event:

-If there is capacity, check-in on vulnerable clients/ community members when temperatures start climb, remembering that indoor temperatures are more dangerous than outdoor.
+If there is capacity, check-in on vulnerable clients/community members when temperatures start to climb, remembering that indoor temperatures are more dangerous than outdoor.

 The following resources may be useful:

-• Heat Check-in Support Framework for Non-governmental Organizations (FHA/ VCH).
+• Heat Check-in Support Framework for Non-governmental Organizations (Fraser Health/VCH).

 • Guide for in-person or remote Extreme Heat Check-ins (National Collaborating Centre for Environmental Health check-in guide).